-- AMP-LTX implants are also provided in sterilized kits in the following configurations: 1) AMP-LTX plate and center screw, and 2) two bone screws. - All AMP-LTX System implants and instruments provided non-sterile must be sterilized prior to use in the provided trays using the validated cycle parameters in the table below.
-Each facility should ensure its processing system can effectively apply validated cycle parameters such that equivalent sterility assurance levels are achieved.
-It is the responsibility of the healthcare facility to qualify their sterilizers' maximum load capacity and determine what effect the loading pattern of the sterilizer has on the sterilization of the devices. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization accessories (containers and filters).
+- All AMP-LTX System implants and instruments are provided non-sterile and must be sterilized prior to use in the provided trays using the validated cycle parameters in the table below. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization accessories (containers and filters).
 FDA cleared reusable or paper filters should be used to achieve and maintain sterility after processing. - Alphatec perforated container/tray configurations have also been validated to a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization wrap.
 Perforated container/tray configurations must be double wrapped to allow steam to penetrate and make direct contact with all surfaces. - Do not stack trays during sterilization. - Instrument sets have been validated in standard configurations.
-No additional items should be added to the set for sterilization. - Certain devices are packaged non-sterile as a single device to be steam sterilized by the end user.
-Without stacking, place the device in a container basket or use hospital-provided FDA-cleared sterilizers and accessories (e.g., sterilization wraps, sterilization pouches, sterilization trays).
-Confirm the container basket or sterilizer/accessories are acceptable for use with the ATEC device by referring to the specifications outlined in basket/sterilizer/accessory instructions for use.
-Verify sterilization can be achieved following the recommended sterilization cycle specifications (time and temperature). - It is the end user's responsibility to use only sterilizers and accessories (such as sterilization wraps, sterilization pouches, chemical indicators, biological indicators, and sterilization cassettes) that have been cleared by the FDA for the selected sterilization cycle specifications (time and temperature).
-Recommended sterilization parameters are provided below.
+No additional items should be added to the set for sterilization.